AHilberer/myPGM/README.md

 **myPGM** supports a simple file management system to process multiple spectra and follow pressure evolution during a typical diamond anvil cell experiment (the external pressure control is set to be membrane pressure for membrane DAC experiments, for now).

+This piece of software is still a work in progress so do not hesitate to open issues on this GitHub page or to contact the authors if you notice any bugs.

+New versions may come regularly on this page before a first full release, so comme back for more features !

 ## Installation from source

 ### 1) Get a copy of the code: